 We had some duplicates and extra bulk spices, we just put them in a basket at the top of a cabinet, since we won’t access them often.
 We tossed our olive oil, salt, and large container of pepper off to the side.
 Boom, done!

-I love that with this setup we can see all of our spices at a glance, and don’t have to dig around to find what we need.
+I love that with this setup we can see all of our spices at a glance.
+We don’t have to dig around to find what we need!
 This is a much better way to keep things organized, and it looks pretty darn awesome too.

 I’m genuinely kind of in love with how this turned out.
 It might sound silly but there’s something about having a tiny little corner of your home be totally organized that’s so dang satisfying!